DimitriosDoudesis/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a final-year PhD student in Data Science/Precision Medicine at The University of Edinburgh.
-I studied *Statistics* at the Athens University of Economics and Business (2017), and completed an MSc in **Medical Statistics** at the University of Southampton (2018).
+I am a final-year PhD student in **Data Science/Precision Medicine** at The University of Edinburgh.
+I studied **Statistics** at The Athens University of Economics and Business (2017), and completed an MSc in **Medical Statistics** at The University of Southampton (2018).
 I have previously worked as a Data Analyst at PREDICTA S.A. (former SPSS BI GREECE S.A.).

-My research interests are machine learning, deep learning, medical statistics, cardiology and R Shiny app development as clinical decision support tool.
+My research interests are machine learning, deep learning, medical statistics, cardiology and R Shiny app development as clinical decision support tools.